mdmtk/docs/edge/source/guide/MDM/persistence.md

 An important aspect to understand is that if the StageNow PersistMgr Setting Type was used to make the Request XML Document for the Staging Profile Persistent, and if Connectivity was part of what was made Persistent, then that Request XML Document, along with any Connectivity it configures will remain Persistent until it is explicitly made Non-persistent, using PersistMgr.
 If additional Connectivity is configured, and if it is also made Persistent using PersistMgr, then conflicts could potentially arise following an Enterprise Reset, when PersistMgr resubmits multiple Persistent Request XML Documents that configure Connectivity.

 In a similar manner to that discussed for MDM Agent updates, Connectivity updates will need to be considered in light of their relationship to what was performed and what was Persisted, during Staging.
 Depending on how the customer performs their Staging, and in particular depending on what they choose to make Persistent, the MDM may need to align any Connectivity updates to match.
 This could lead to many combinations and could get quite complex.
+You could solve this by persisting the connectivity

 A simplifying assumption can be made and is strongly recommended.
 The customer can be directed to use StageNow to Stage the device such that Connectivity is not Persistent but everything else is Persistent.
 Then, the customer can be directed to use the MDM to configure Persistent Connectivity as one of the first Management Operations performed using the MDM.
 In this manner, no conflict between Persistent Connectivity configured by StageNow and Persistent Connectivity configured by the MDM could occur.

 ###Persistence of Management Operations performed using the MDM